Not using a leash when surfing can be a highly debatable topic.

 It’s Potentially Dangerous for Other Surfers

-If the other surfer was wearing a leash, they wouldn’t lose control of their board and you wouldn’t have such an issue.
+If the other surfer was wearing a leash, they wouldn’t lose control of their surfboard and you wouldn’t have such an issue.

 Pros of Surfing Leashless

-If leashless surfing is potentially dangerous for you, your board, and other surfers, then why would someone choose to detach the leash?
+If leashless surfing is potentially dangerous for you, your surfboard, and other surfers, then why would someone choose to detach the leash?